 Check out our talk describing our latest work.

 Our group develops methods and software in order to efficiently sample rare events in molecular simulations.
 Molecular processes such as nucleation from a metastable phase and protein folding involve waiting times many orders of magnitude longer than the actual transition to occur once it has begun.
 We develop and apply forward flux sampling-based methods that sample along multiple order parameters simultaneously as well as software—SAFFIRE—to enable their use in highly parallel computing environments.

-Using the methods developed to study rare events, we study heterogeneous ice nucleation -- i.e. effect of surfaces on nucleation of ice.
-The key question we would like to answer is -- what physical and chemical properties of a surface facilitate or hinder the formation of ice?
-This is important for a broad range of applications -- understanding ice formation in clouds, preventing ice on airplanes, designing icephobic coatings, developing freezing based food preservation techniques and cryopreservation of tissues and organs.
-Through, detailed molecular simulations combined with our rare event methods we are developing molecular parameters that could be used to predict the ice nucleating ability of a surface.
 Aqueous mixtures of molecules like methane, carbon dioxide and ethane form beautiful crystalline structures called gas hydrates when pressurized and cooled.
-Naturally occurring methane gas hydrates are expected to be promising source of energy.
+Naturally occurring methane gas hydrates are expected to be a promising source of energy.
 Further novel technologies to purify water, store energy, sequester carbon dioxide and separate gases have been based on gas hydrates.
 However, many molecular details on the formation of gas hydrates remain unknown.
-We use molecular simulations to answer these questions -- how does the aqueous mixture transform to hydrates, how is this transition affected by the presence of surfaces and how do additives affect such transitions.
+We use molecular simulations combined with rare event methods to answer these questions—what are the structural and dynamical pathways of hydrate nucleation, how is this transition affected by the presence of surfaces and how do additives affect such transitions?